Office Timeline

 Fred A. Busse

 Fred Busse was born in Chicago in 1866.
-His father, Gustav was a captain for the Union Army in the Civil War.
-Busse worked for his father’s hardware business as a young man, before embarking on his own business ventures.
-Busse was active in Chicago Republican politics, and held numerous positions in Cook County before going on to serve in the legislature as both a State Representative and a State Senator.
+His father, Gustav, was a Union Army captain in the Civil War.
+Busse worked for his father’s hardware business as a young man before launching his own ventures.
+Busse was active in Chicago Republican politics and held numerous positions in Cook County before serving in the legislature as both a State Representative and a State Senator.
 In 1902, he was elected State Treasurer.
 He served a single term.
-Busse would later be appointed by President Theodore Roosevelt to be Postmaster General of Chicago, then an appointed position with a large degree of political clout.
+Busse would later be appointed by President Theodore Roosevelt as Postmaster General of Chicago, a position with significant political clout.
 In 1907, Busse was elected Mayor of the City of Chicago.
 The Busse Woods Forest Preserve in Cook County is named after him.
 While Mayor, Busse clandestinely married a woman named Josephine Lee.
 Josephine was African American, and the first African American First Lady of Chicago.

 (1901-1903)